postsharp/Metalama.Documentation/content/conceptual/using/fabrics/configuring-many-projects.md

 level: 300
 ---

-# Adding aspects to many aspects
+# Adding aspects to many projects

 If you have a repository or a solution composed of several projects, adding aspects from a central place is sometimes useful.
 This article explains several approaches.